psalazar5/StrictlyCSharpProjects-/README.md

+# StrictlyCSharpProjects

-# StrictlyCSharpProjects- This repository showcases a collection of meticulously crafted C# applications, ready for thorough review.
+This repository showcases a collection of meticulously crafted C# applications, ready for thorough review.
 Each application demonstrates my proficiency in C# programming and showcases my ability to create robust and functional software solutions.
 I invite employers to explore these projects as a testament to my skills and dedication as a C# developer.

 ## ATM-CSharp Focus:
 ATMs are simple and easy to use banking terminals that we use in our daily lives.
 In this project I was able to define problems that go along inside an atm, traversing through the atm logics and managed to accomplish a functioning ATM console app